mapzen/documentation/docs/overview/account-settings.md

 1. Sign in to your Mapzen account.
 2. In the top corner of the page, click `Account` and click `Settings`.
-3. Click `Add Payment Method`.
+3. In the `Billing` section, `Add Payment Method`.
 4. Enter your credit card information.

-If your account has any pending usage charges in a month, you can update your account to use a different credit card, but are unable to delete your credit card altogether until the balance has cleared.
+If your account has any pending usage charges in a month, you can update it to a different credit card, but are unable to delete your credit card altogether until the balance has cleared.

 ## Set monthly spending limits